 Larger tanks can be 'slimline' and located up against walls.
 Storage capacity can be increased by adding new tanks over time.

-Larger tanks are often hidden underground.
+Larger tanks such as this Ecosure one are often hidden underground.
 This usually means some form of filtration system is required prior to the water entering the tank and a pump is used to get water out of the tank.
 Quite often it is used to keep a header tank topped up in the house, to provide the required water pressure.
 Whilst more complex to retro-fit into an existing house, if designed in from the outset rainwater harvesting makes a lot of sense and will save you a lot of money longer term.

 Another advantage of under-ground storage is that water is kept cooler and has less baterial content.